 Or you could opt to travel the route of really awesome food.
-Food that thrills the tastebuds but doesn’t leave you sweating in your Steelers jersey.
-We’re talking seriously easy and low-maintenance food that still kicks ass.
+Food that thrills the tastebuds but doesn’t leave you sweating in your jersey.
+We’re talking seriously easy and low-maintenance food that still kicks butt.

 Ready for kickoff?

-Taco Cups -- Buy a bag or two of those Tostitos Scoops -- the ones shaped like little cups.
+Taco Cups -- Buy a bag or two of those tortilla chips made for scooping -- the ones shaped like little cups.
 Add to each cup some refried beans, cheese, salsa, even a little seasoned beef if you want.
 Top them with a slice of green chile and some sour cream.
 Voila!
 Single-bite layered dip with no pan to clean.